Banghart Lab

 Molecular mechanisms of neuropeptide release

-We aim to understand the molecular pathways that regulate neuropeptide release from mammalian central neurons.
+We aim to understand the cellular and molecular pathways that regulate neuropeptide release from mammalian central neurons.
 Our efforts are currently focused on the the release of dynorphin and substance P from striatonigral neurons and enkephalin from striatopallidal neurons.
-To detect exocytosis, we rely on slice electrophysiology and imaging, both in slice and in vivo.
-Our imaging experiments are largely driven by the development of genetically-encoded optical neuropeptide sensors in our lab and by our collaborator Lin Tian at UC Davis.
+To detect neuropeptide secretion, we rely on slice electrophysiology and both ex vivo and in vivo imaging.
+Our imaging experiments are largely driven by the development of genetically-encoded optical neuropeptide sensors by our collaborator Lin Tian at UC Davis.
+Our studies into the fundamental mechanisms of dense-core vesicle secretion are generously supported by the NIGMS.

 Proudly powered by Weebly